takahi-ro/ConvivialChat/README.md

 # Sotuken
-I am developing teleconference tool where text and speech can coexist without any border.
+I am developing teleconversation tool where text and speech can coexist without any border.
 This is my graduation project.